MODERN SLAVERY Statement

 Employee Code of Conduct - Sets out expected behaviours for our employees towards each other, our customers and the wider community.

 Ethical Behaviour Policies - Sets the ethical expectations of our employees, embedding a culture of integrity, honesty and transparency.
+A new Anti-Competitive Behaviour Policy and training on this topic was conducted in February 2025.

 Health, Safety and Wellbeing Policy - Sets out our commitment to providing and maintaining a healthy and safe working environment for our employees, contractors, visitors and all other people that may use our locations as a workplace.